kevL/yata/ReadMe.txt

                               your clipboard contains valid 2da-row data)

 - Open clip editor : F11 (accesses the Windows Clipboard for viewing/editing -
-                          only clips in text format are displayed or handled)
+                          only clips in text format are available)

 2da Ops
 - Order row ids  : Ctrl+d (auto-orders the IDs of the currently displayed 2da)
 - Test row order : Ctrl+t (tests the row-order of the currently displayed 2da)

-- Autosize cols : Ctrl+i (recalculates the display-width of all cols)
 - Recolor rows  : Ctrl+l (tables show with alternating row-colors.
 When rows are inserted/deleted (or sorted) the colors go out of sync to aid understanding of what just happened.
 The "recolor rows" operation makes row-colors alternate as usual)
+- Autosize cols : Ctrl+i (recalculates the display-width of all cols)

 - Freeze 1st col : F5 (causes the first col after the ID-col to remain stationary)